 Well in my capacity as a qualified health professional, I can absolutely tell you without doubt or hesitation right now that street food is generally safe to eat.
-In very general terms it is much safer than most of the restaurants or fast food joints you can eat at for a variety of reasons, and is a lot more delicious too.
+In very general terms it is at least as if not much safer than most of the restaurants or fast food joints you can eat at for a variety of reasons, and is a lot more delicious too.

-There are exceptions to the rule of course, I have seen some stalls over the years and there are ways that you can ensure that what you are about to eat is safe and won’t make you sick, but on the whole you have nothing to worry about.
+There are exceptions to the rule of course, I have seen some stalls over the years that aren’t exactly great hygiene wise, and there are ways that you can ensure that what you are about to eat is safe and won’t make you sick, but on the whole you have nothing to worry about.
 You just have to know what to look for.

 It’s an old piece of advice, but it’s a good one.
 If you want to find out the best places to eat, look for the place with the huge queue of locals!
 This doesn’t just take you to the tastiest dishes around, but if so many people eat there, then odds are it is safe and clean too.